 Looking ahead, we know the impacts of COVID-19 will be felt most by those who can afford it the least.
 We know the disparate impact the pandemic will have on communities of color, communities already suffering as a result of systemic racism that has all too often played out in housing policy.
 We know we need to make home affordability a priority in this year's elections.
-We know we must address the Black homeownership gap.
 We know we must continue to advocate to policymakers at all levels of government to ensure that every family - no matter who they are, where they live or how much money they earn - can build the foundation for a stable, healthy future for themselves and their families.